Check out the best hand sanders for wood to help make your sanding projects easier and faster

 What type of hand sander do I need?

-For general purpose hand sanding you are best using a standard hand sander like the Stanley 230mm x 80mm Hand Sander in our buying guide.
+For general purpose hand sanding you are best using a standard hand sander like the Stanley 230mm x 80mm Hand Sander.
 This is ideal for tackling finishing jobs on wood with large flat areas, tougher paint removal tasks and edges on floors.

-A sanding block does a very similar job, but is more suited to smaller finishing jobs, it's not so well suited to tougher tasks.
-A pole sander is a good choice for finishing floors or hard to reach areas and can double up as a wall sander.
+A sanding block does a very similar job, but is more suited to smaller finishing jobs and it's not so well suited to tougher tasks.
+A pole sander is a good choice for finishing floors or hard to reach areas, and can double up as a wall sander.

 Size of pad